TelluriumMC/Tellurium-Server-Selector/README.md

-# Tellurium-Server-Selector
+# What is this?
-Server selector Fabric mod for the Tellurium network.
+Tellurium Server Selector is a [Fabric](https://fabricmc.net/) mod for the Tellurium network used to select any of the Tellurium servers from the one main hub.